JessicaDai8/fed_iot_guard/README.md

 Our project seeks to improve Fed_IoT_Guard's resistance to data poisoning attacks via the Byzantine-Robust Aggregation methods from (Zhu, 2023).
 Doing so can help organizations worldwide more effectively avoid malware threats, reducing financial loss.

 ## Testing Code
 To test the three different aggregation functions, go to main.py and change line 81 to your desired aggregated function.
 You can choose betweek krum_aggregation, federated_averaging and federated_median.
-Remember that Krum's is available onnly in the Krum's branch.
+Remember that Krum's is available only in the Krum's branch.

 To simulate our results, run these commands: